 Best

 Houses are slightly cheaper than in Eindhoven.
-So there is a better chance that you find something suitable for your budget.
+So there is a better chance that you will find something suitable for your budget.

 Oirschot